anuloo/muzzTest/README.md

 ### Usage

 By tapping on the user profile you can toggle between sender and receiver to fake the send receive funcionality.

-#### Tricks and tips

-I've used a sealed class to section the date and the message data Also added an extra class for MessageRegister to differeciate between sender and receiver.

 #### Bugs